Skip to main content

 For elevated slabs, the calculation is more consequential.
 Every pound of slab weight is dead load that beams and columns carry continuously for the life of the structure.
 A 6-inch normal-weight slab at 75 psf is a significant structural load that directly affects beam depth, column size, and footing area.
 Engineers run these weight calculations early in the design process because they influence every structural member below the slab.

-If slab weight is part of a load path through bearing walls to the foundation, the [load-bearing wall calculator](/calculators/structural/load-bearing-wall-calculator) accounts for concrete dead loads in its beam sizing.
+If slab weight is part of a load path through bearing walls to the foundation, you can identify load-bearing walls and the tool accounts for concrete dead loads in its beam sizing.

 Practical Weight Estimation Tips